Teach Abroad Myths Debunked

 2. It’s not safe to teach abroad.

-Of course everyone wants to be safe abroad, and when I was preparing to teach in Morocco, friends and family expressed their feelings in this regard.
+Of course, everyone wants to be safe abroad, and when I was preparing to teach in Morocco, friends and family expressed their feelings in this regard.
 While I appreciated the concern, the fact is most U.S. cities have far higher rates of violent crime than you’ll find in teaching locations overseas.
 In Morocco, for example, guns are rare, and my students were shocked that a person in the States could just go out and buy one!
 Don’t let alarmists keep you from a great experience abroad.
 Just use common sense, stay out of any political activity and don’t break the law, and you should be just fine.

 3. I won’t make enough as a teacher to support myself.

 Wherever you choose to teach, from the Czech Republic to Chile, you’ll make enough as a teacher to support yourself while abroad.
 I have taught in Costa Rica and Morocco, where incomes are by no means high, and I lived comfortably on my teaching salary, living in my own apartment and taking trips on school breaks.
 If you want to actually save some money while teaching abroad, consider teaching in Asian countries such as South Korea, Vietnam, China or Japan, where salaries are above average and benefits can include flight reimbursement, a free apartment or other perks.
-Get an overview of salary, teaching requirements and cost of living for different countries here.
+Get an overview of salary, teaching requirements and cost of living in different countries here.

 This is true of some but by no means all teaching locations.
 When I taught in Central America, for example, not all of my coworkers held bachelor’s degrees.
 Employers in Latin America are often flexible on this point, placing more emphasis on your TEFL certification, professionalism and an outgoing personality than on your university credentials.
 Often being there in person, ready and eager to start teaching, can go a long way, too.
 For those with an eye on teaching in Asia, a region where a degree is usually required, you still have possibilities.
-Teachers without degrees can get hired in an off-the-beaten path country like Cambodia, for example.
+Teachers without degrees can get hired in an off-the-beaten-path country like Cambodia, for example.
 Here are 5 places you can teach without a college degree.